 In summary, we have exploited a QTDW model to calculate the $g^{(2)}(0)$ and $\mathcal{I}$ figures of merit for a SPS by directly simulating an HBT or HOM interferometer.
-This approach allows one to bypass the quantum regression theorem in order to simulate the non-Markovian dynamics that arise when coherent feedback is included in a waveguide-QED system.
-Using this technique, we have shown that direct inclusion of coherent feedback can improve the coherence and indistinguishability of a SPS, even when pure dephasing is a significant source of decoherence in the system.
-This work only harnesses a single characteristic of feedback, namely its ability to enhance spontaneous emission, in order to achieve these improvements.
-In future work, other aspects of feedback such as excitation trapping and additional nonlinear behavior might be useful for photon pair emission and other quantum information system objectives.
+This approach allows one to bypass the quantum regression theorem in order to simulate the non-Markovian dynamics that arise when coherent feedback is included in a waveguide quantum electrodynamic system.
+Using this technique, we have shown that direct inclusion of a time-delayed coherent feedback can improve the brightness, coherence, and indistinguishability of a SPS, even when pure dephasing is a significant source of decoherence in the system.
+This work harnesses a single characteristic of feedback, namely its ability to enhance spontaneous emission, in order to achieve these improvements.
+In future work, other aspects of feedback such as excitation trapping and additional nonlinear behavior are also expected to be useful for photon pair emission and other quantum information system objectives.

-\acknowledgements This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the National Research Council of Canada (NRC), Queen's University, and the University of Ottawa.
+\acknowledgements This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the National Research Council of Canada (NRC) through the Small Teams Ideation Program QPIC, Queen's University, and the University of Ottawa.
 We thank Dan Dalacu and Robin Williams for support and useful discussions.